Lone Wolf (gamebooks): Differences between the various editions

 Holmgard Press makes a difference between the first republication of the series by various publishers, their own second republication and the first publication of gamebooks 29 to 32.

 The first republication of the first 28 gamebooks (made by Mongoose, Mantikore-Verlag and Holmgard Press) are called Collector's Edition.
 They have a hardcover and contain a bonus mini-adventure added at the end of each book (except book 1) featuring a character that is encountered during the main adventure or that lives events linked to it, although some of them are not linked to the main story whatsoever (like the various installments of the Dire series).
 These bonus adventures were written by various authors under the supervision of Dever or the staff of Holmgard Press after his death and don't have the same amount of sections than the main adventure.

 Gamebooks 29 to 31 have been published for the very first time by Holmgard Press between 2016 and 2020 and are called First Edition by the publisher.
 The three books share common elements with the Collector's Edition of the other gamebooks, with a hardcover and a bonus adventure for books 29 and 30.
 However, they lack the Collector's Edition tag on the cover and book 31 doesn't have a bonus adventure like the other ones.

 The second republication of the full series started in March 2022, which is also made by Holmgard Press, and is called the Definitive Edition.
 It doesn't have the bonus adventures like the Collector's Edition but features encyclopedic entries about different characters, places and artefacts that the player came across during the main adventure.
 Some adjustments have also been made to the main story of each book, with changes to some enemy stats, new powers granted by certain items and corrections to the text and some of the links of the previous editions.
 New sets of rules for advanced players are also offered.
-As of November 2022, the first five books are available in hardcover and the first three in softcover, while ebook versions are due to be published at a later date.
+As of April 2023, the first seven books are available in hardcover and the first five in softcover, while ebook versions are due to be published at a later date.
 The chief differences between the hardbacks and the paperback books are the maps (in colors in the hardbacks, black and white in the paperback) and the 350 section 'classic' version of Flight from the Dark in the paperback versus its 550 section version in the hardbacks.

+The Limited Edition is the signed and numbered to 350 version of the Definitive Edition.
+Only books 6 & 7 have been published so far in that edition.